spectreconsole/spectre.console/docs/input/testing/cli.md

-Title: Testing Spectre CLI
+Title: Testing Spectre CLI Apps
 Description: "Test Spectre CLI features,functionality, output, and performance."
 ---

-## Introduction
+The `CommandAppTester` class is used to test a Spectre CLI application.

-This document describes how to test Spectre CLI using the `CommandAppTester` class.
+It should be used to test a `CommandApp` `Command`s and `CommandSetting`s.

 ## CommandAppTester

 The `CommandAppTester` class is a wrapper around the `CommandApp` object configured for testing.

-## Example
+### Example

 ```csharp
 public class Program